PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Methods

-The search for outdated information in the graph is carried out as follows.
-First, the set of entities appearing in the newly extracted triplets and thesis statements is compared with existing nodes in the graph to identify matches.
-If matches are found, they become the initial set of nodes for a breadth-first search, which retrieves all connections and hyperconnections starting or ending at these nodes.
-Then, using a specialized prompt, the LLM attempts to replace the found knowledge with the newly extracted data: corresponding LLM-prompts can be observed in Appendix \ref{app:mem_upd_prompts}.
-If any triplets or thesis statements are successfully replaced, they are removed from the graph.
+The identification and retrieval of outdated information within the memory are performed through the following procedure.
+First, the vertices present in the newly extracted triples are compared against existing vertices in the memory graph to detect matches.
+Upon identifying matching vertices, these serve as the initial set for a breadth-first search (BFS), which traverses all associated standard and hyper-edges.
+Subsequently, a specialized prompt is employed to instruct the LLM to update the retrieved knowledge with newly extracted data (see Appendix~\ref{app:mem_upd_prompts} for the corresponding LLM prompts).
+If any triples are successfully updated, the corresponding outdated instances are removed from the memory model.